ahmedaboalwafa/VOIS-Web-Automation-Task/README.md

 *	Using Page Object Model as a Design Pattern

 ## Note
+* when open the URL page return "Account suspended" and when search for it in google the url appear put replace ".pl" instead of ".com" to become "http://automationpractice.pl"
 * please change the email from property file used in registration

 ## Classes